20 FAQs on security and anti-virus software.

 20. What happens if our security software finds a virus?

-Your security software should do its best to clean or remove infected files or data.
+Your security software should identify and alert you if it finds something nasty.
+It should clean or remove infected files or data.
 How it handles an infection will depend on which software you have, the nature of the infection and how widespread the damage is.

 Most security packages have a safe quarantine area into which they will move infected files or data.
 You can then check the affected files before cleaning the infection or deleting the data.